 Finally, extensive purchase includes high-risk items such as houses, insurances, cars, and education.
 Because the cost of an item goes up, the intensity of the purchase decision increases as well.
 An exclusive distribution strategy works well for these items as it supports customers’ belief that the product or service is worth its price.
 Some brands even produce fewer of these costly products to increase the price of each item.

 Costs and losses

 As mentioned above, each retail distribution strategy has its own advantages coming along with its requirements and costs.
 In order to choose the right distribution strategy for your retail businesses, it is important to be aware of the costs to ensure that your business finance can fulfill the expenses and back up the losses if they ever happen.

 In detail, the extensive retail distribution strategy means making products appear in as many markets and retail locations as possible.
 So this is fairly obvious: increasing product awareness is expensive, especially if a company wants its products in every store.
 The prices may vary depending on the retailer’s location.
-Thus, it is an important factor to consider if you’re planning to adopt the intensive distribution strategy for your retail business.
+Thus, it is an important factor to consider if you’re planning to adopt an intensive distribution strategy for your retail business.

 Even though selective retail distribution deems to be not as expensive as the intensive option does, disputes with distributors can lead to hefty losses.
 With that being so, this might be an expensive method of distribution.
 In the case of disagreements occurring, companies must ensure a good amount of proper communication to resolve all the conflicts immediately.